A filtered generalization of the Chekanov-Eliashberg algebra: Boundary words and their moduli spaces

 \end{lemma}

-By design, the degree of the operator $\mu_{\boundaryWordThicc}$ computes the Fredholm index.
+Our choice of gradings of words is designed so that the degree of the operator $\mu_{\boundaryWordThicc}$ computes the Fredholm index.
 The following is an immediate consequence of additivity of the Fredholm index under gluing along pairs of positive and negative punctures:

 \begin{lemma} The operator $\mu_{\boundaryWordThicc}$ of Equation \eqref{Eq:H1Operator} satisfies $\deg \mu_{\boundaryWordThicc} = \sum \ind(\boundaryWord_{i})$. \end{lemma}